ineskacer/NET4104/README.md

-The goal of this project is to create an BLE device detector with ESP32-S3.
+The goal of this project is to create a BLE device & distance detector with ESP32-S3.

 How to use it :